Projects in Experimental Cosmology

 - Dark Energy Survey (DES) is a 500 Megapixel camera with a 1 meter diameter, 2.2 degree field of view, and a data aquisition system fast enough to take images in 17 seconds.
 The camera was built at Fermilab, and will be installed at the Blanco 4-meter telescope at Cerro Tololo Inter-American Observatory (CTIO) in Chile.
 The instrument will become a general user instrument, available to the astronomical community.

-- South Pole Telescope (SPT) is a 10 meter diameter telescope operating at the NSF South Pole research station.
+- Atacama Cosmology Telescope (ACT) is a large telescope operating in the Atacama desert in Chile.
 The telescope is designed for conducting large-area millimeter and sub-millimeter wave surveys of faint, low contrast emission, as required to map primary and secondary anisotropies in the cosmic microwave background.
+The Michigan group is building polarization-sensitive instruments for ACT.

 - Large Synoptic Survey Telescope (LSST) is an 8.4m telescope being built on Cerro Pachon in Chile.
 Unlike any other telescope, LSST is designed to survey the entire southern sky every 3 nights.
 LSST will be the only telescope in the world to provide time-lapse digital imaging of faint astronomical objects across the entire sky.
 The LSST has been identified as a national scientific priority by a diverse set of national panels and is the highest priority astronomical facility recommended by the 2010 Decadal Survey.
 LSST is a Stage IV (in the parlance of the Dark Energy Task Force) experiment that will produce petabytes of data in order to facilitate precision probes of cosmology through large-scale structure, supernovae, and weak lensing.